 13. Spanish Water Dog

-Highlights: Diligent, Affectionate, Protective
+Highlights: Diligent, Loving, Protective

 Another Spanish breed with an extremely distinctive look is the perro de agua español, or the Spanish Water Dog.
 Covered in thick curled fur from birth, they are a match for those with top notch grooming skills…or so you might think.